The Generation that listens (and why you should too)

 So how can you align your business and your customer support to connect with these customers?
 Listen to them.

 Gen Z knows the power of their voice.
-They are the generation that staged mass walkouts in the name of the environment, they are the generation that spoke from the heart about the school shootings and the impact it has had on them.
-But they also are a generation that listens, who are open about their feelings and their need to communicate authentically.
+They are the generation that staged mass walkouts in the name of the environment.
+And they are the generation that spoke from the heart about the school shootings and the impact it has had on them.
+But they also are a generation that listens.
+Who are open about their feelings and their need to communicate authentically.
 And it’s this openness that can give brands a unique positioning with Gen Z’s.

 They are quite literally the ‘always-on’ generation.
 But more than that they need to feel connected to the businesses and brands they engage and feel that they can connect with them.
 Allowing a more natural, organic exchange between customer service and customers will go a long way to creating customer evangelism.
 Ensuring channel harmony across digital, mobile and retail will also create a more connected experience for customers.
 Making online and offline interactions as seamless for your customers as you can, ensures customer loyalty and can promote brand evangelism.